ebdrup/json-schema-benchmark/reports/json-gate.md

 `validation of URIs, ignores arrays`|The schema failed to load(`Schema: 'type' attribute does not conform to the 'uri' format`). **This excludes this validator from performance tests**
 `validation of URIs, ignores booleans`|The schema failed to load(`Schema: 'type' attribute does not conform to the 'uri' format`). **This excludes this validator from performance tests**
 `validation of URIs, ignores null`|The schema failed to load(`Schema: 'type' attribute does not conform to the 'uri' format`). **This excludes this validator from performance tests**
+`items with boolean schema (true), any array is valid`|The schema failed to load(`Schema: 'items' attribute is a boolean when it should be either an object (schema) or an array`). **This excludes this validator from performance tests**
+`items with boolean schema (true), empty array is valid`|The schema failed to load(`Schema: 'items' attribute is a boolean when it should be either an object (schema) or an array`). **This excludes this validator from performance tests**
+`items with boolean schema (false), any non-empty array is invalid`|The schema failed to load(`Schema: 'items' attribute is a boolean when it should be either an object (schema) or an array`). **This excludes this validator from performance tests**
+`items with boolean schema (false), empty array is valid`|The schema failed to load(`Schema: 'items' attribute is a boolean when it should be either an object (schema) or an array`). **This excludes this validator from performance tests**
+`items with boolean schemas, array with one item is valid`|The schema failed to load(`Schema: 'items' attribute element 0 is not a valid schema: Schema is a boolean when it should be an object`). **This excludes this validator from performance tests**
+`items with boolean schemas, array with two items is invalid`|The schema failed to load(`Schema: 'items' attribute element 0 is not a valid schema: Schema is a boolean when it should be an object`). **This excludes this validator from performance tests**
+`items with boolean schemas, empty array is valid`|The schema failed to load(`Schema: 'items' attribute element 0 is not a valid schema: Schema is a boolean when it should be an object`). **This excludes this validator from performance tests**
 `items and subitems, too many sub-items`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
 `items and subitems, wrong item`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
 `items and subitems, wrong sub-item`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**